-- If you can part with the traditional floor-tree with floor-sitting presents, it’s an easy fix to set up a small table next to the tree on which presents can rest, or even a bench or shelf across the room.
+- If you can part with the traditional floor-tree with floor-sitting presents, set up a small table next to the tree on which presents can rest.
 Festive, pretty, and peaceful.

-- Lastly, some people opt to have the tree in an area of the house that’s simply never accessed by the dog.
+- Lastly, some people opt to have the tree in an area of the house that the dog can’t access.
 This is perfectly reasonable and safe for everyone.

 PROBLEM #3: BEGGING AND STEALING FOOD

-The holidays are especially difficult for dogs to manage, even if you’ve never seen your dog beg or steal food before in his life.
-Foods are novel, plentiful, and often available in all kinds of locations they wouldn’t normally be such as low-sitting tables, laps, and gesticulating hands.
+The holidays are especially difficult for dogs to manage, even if you’ve never seen your dog beg or steal food.
+Foods are novel, plentiful, and often available in all kinds of locations they wouldn’t normally be like low-sitting tables.

 1. Management.
 Honestly, the kindest thing you can do for your dog and to keep your guests safe is to manage him during parties using the people-free zone mentioned above.
 While this may feel like giving up, you may catch yourself saying, “he should be able to leave it,” this is where you can exercise kindness for yourself and your dog.
-It really isn’t reasonable to expect him to exercise restraint without a great deal of training head of time, and even then, it’s a gamble.
+It really isn’t reasonable to expect him to exercise restraint without a great deal of training beforehand.
 Under these circumstances, I choose management regularly in my home even though I could choose leave-it or “place.”

 2. Leave-it.
-Leave-it is an excellent skill to train your dog just as part of his normal behavior repertoire, and it can be used in this scenario if it’s been trained to proficiency before this.
+Leave-it is an excellent skill to train your dog just as part of his normal behavior repertoire.
+Use it in this scenario if you trained your dog to proficiency before this.
 It’s common I see owners shouting, “leave it!” to their dogs when no prior training whatsoever has taken place.
-I’m not sure why this one (along with recall) is a skill people overlook as being preinstalled at the factory, but dogs don’t come having any idea what leave-it means if you don’t formally train it.
-A quick one-page step-by-step instruction guide can be found in my book, Good Dog 101, on page 94.
+I’m not sure why this one (along with recall) is a skill people overlook as being preinstalled at the factory.
+Dogs don’t come having any idea what leave-it means if you don’t formally train it.
+You will find a quick one-page step-by-step instruction guide in my book, Good Dog 101, on page 94.

 3. Place.
-If you’ve noticed that your dog is only browsing for food because he’s really got nothing better to do, consider training him a “place” cue.
-For the dog who is particularly food-motivated, this is not the best choice as you’ll be reminding him constantly, but for the pup who could take it or leave and just wants to know where he’s supposed to be, it’s a fine choice.
+If your dog only browses for food because he’s got nothing better to do, consider training him a “place” cue.
+For the food-motivated dog, this is not the best choice.
+For the pup who just wants to know where he’s supposed to be, it’s a fine choice.
 See above.

 PROBLEM #4: KIDS AND DOGS